 Point 2-3: 650m.
 Enter woods past NT sign for Toys Hill and follow path uphill for 50m for so then, at a junction, take the path on the right (the Toys Hill red route).
 Follow this path down steps and various twists and turns.
 Keep right at the next junction of paths and walk past a large pond (point 3).
 (This path has recently – Dec 2016 – been relayed with a stony/gravelly surface to prevent it becoming too muddy).

 Point 3-4 600m.
-Continue the path uphill behind the pond, ignoring any path off to the left, to the entrance of Emmetts gardens.
+Continue the path uphill behind the pond, ignoring any path off to the left, to the entrance of Emmetts gardens (paid entry).
 Great views to south east.
 Enter gardens and follow signs for tea room.
 Once you hit the main path within the garden (just before tea room), turn right until you see an ornamental pond and rose garden on your right.
 Walk into this garden and right past pond

 Point 4-5: 470m.
 Just past pond, leave Emmetts by a little gate and walk into large meadow, great views to north east.
 Join the footpath/lane heading downill on your right by either going through the white gate on your right or walking diagonally across the meadow to the wooden gate in the right hand corner, which you’ll probably have to climb over.
 Go down lane, past tiny cricket pitch and meet Sundridge Rd